folio-org/raml-module-builder/README.md

-   automatically map URLs to the correct implemented function so that developers only need to implement APIs, and so all the wiring, validation, parameter / header / body parsing, logging (every request is logged in an apache like format), etc. is handled by the framework.
+   automatically map URLs to the correct implemented function so that developers only need to implement APIs, and so all the wiring, validation, parameter / header / body parsing, logging (every request is logged in an apache like format) is handled by the framework.
 Its goal is to abstract away all boilerplate functionality and allow a module implementation to focus on implementing business functions.

-   - The runtime framework also exposes hooks that allow developers to implement one time jobs, scheduled tasks, etc.
+   - The runtime framework also exposes hooks that allow developers to implement one-time jobs, scheduled tasks, etc.

    - Provides tooling (postgres client, mongodb client, etc.) for developers to use while developing their module.